The first anniversary of the August 12 “Unite the Right” rally in Charlottesville is approaching.

-With those insights in mind, many members of the collective are committed to do the work of raising our awareness about white privilege, and of learning the history of systemic racism in America and in Charlottesville.
+With those insights in mind, many members of the collective are committed to doing the work of raising our awareness about white privilege, and of learning the history of systemic racism in America and in Charlottesville.

 We’ve made use of many fine resources, including:

 - Screenings and discussions of the documentary I’m Not Racist, Am I? organized by Beloved Community Charlottesville.